zzunebye/my_tec_listing_module_app/README.md

 - Some debug print statements left in production code
 - Missing unit tests.
 - Multi-language infrastructure not existing, some UI strings are hardcoded

+### Improvement Points

+- Optimized the provider dependencies since the current implemenation may not be easy to understand, and also maintain.
+- Break UI components into smaller components to make it easier to maintain.
+- Write unit tests.

 ## UI/UX Differences from original app